vrhughes/DS4002_Case_Study_Fertility_Time_Series/README.md

 4. children-born-per-woman.csv
 5. fertility-rate-with-projections.csv
 6. infant_mortality.csv
-7. life-expectancy.csv are both located under materials/data and can be accessed They can all be found in the _____ folder.
+7. life-expectancy.csv are both located under materials/data and can be accessed They can all be found in the DATA folder.

 <details>
 <summary>The corresponding references for the datasets are listed as needed.</summary>